RedisInsight/Tutorials/src/vss/vectors-basic.md

-## Vector search

-Data is often unstructured, which means that it isn't described by a well-defined schema.
-Examples of unstructured data include text passages, images, videos, and music titles.
-One approach to dealing with unstructured data is to vectorize it.
-Vectorizing means mapping unstructured data to a flat sequence of numbers.
-Vectors represent the data embedded in an N-dimensional space.
-Machine learning models have facilitated the rise of embeddings as a widely embraced method for generating dense, low-dimensional vector representations.
-Given a suitable machine learning model, the generated embeddings can encapsulate complex patterns and semantic meanings inherent in data.

-You can use Redis Stack as a vector database, which allows you to:

-- Store vectors and the associated metadata within hashes or JSON documents.
-- Retrieve vectors.
-- Perform vector searches.

 The following JSON data model will be used in this tutorial.
 The data represents user preferences that a hypothetical bike shop might use to target ads to its customers.

 ```